 I asked interviewers and candidates for machine learning roles what are bad interview questions and these are some of their answers.
 What do you think are good/bad interview questions? pic.twitter.com/gorjYCuWWr— Chip Huyen (@chipro) July 20, 2019

 A lot of people have asked me for more details about the book, so I decided to post the book’s introduction here.
 This is an early draft but it should give you an idea of what the book is about.
-If you want to be notified when the book is out, you can follow me on Twitter or sign up for my mailing list.
+To be notified when the book is out, you can follow me on Twitter or sign up for my mailing list.

 If you’d like to share with me your interview experience or want me to take a look at your hiring pipeline, please shoot me an email (see footnote).

 Chapter 1: Introduction

 If you’ve picked up this book because you want a job in machine learning – whether as a machine learning engineer, a framework engineer, or a research scientist – but don’t know where to start, what to expect, or how to prepare for interviews, you’re not alone.
 Despite the aggressive growth in the number of machine learning related jobs and the number of people applying for these jobs, there is little public consensus on machine learning interviews.

 According to LinkedIn and Indeed, machine learning jobs are among the fastest-growing and highest-paid jobs in the US, with the average base salary 30% higher than the already very high average base salary of a full-stack developer.
 Yet, because the use of machine learning in the industry is relatively new, companies are still figuring out what skills they want to see in candidates and how to evaluate those skills.
 This makes it hard for candidates to know what to expect during their interviews and to prepare effectively.